massgov/mayflower-patternlab/styleguide/source/_patterns/02-molecules/action-step.md

 ---
 title: Action Step
 ---
-Description: Displays rich text follow by optional download links and learn more link.
+Description: Displays details about how to complete a step.

 ## Status: alpha